StefanoFrazzetto/symbiotic/README.md

 )
 ```

-3. Add custom schedules to your devices
+3. Customise the device schedule(s)
 ```python
 # set a daily schedule to *turn on* the device using parameters
 with light_bulb.schedule(light_bulb.turn_on) as schedule: